MexicanSocietyUoB/Seminars/assets/chairing_seminars/november2017/README.md

 # ELIAN HUESCA

-Elian Huesca is originally from the City of Puebla.
+Elian Huesca is originally from Puebla Mexico.
 He studied a bachelor degree in International Relations in la Benemérita Universidad Autónoma de Puebla.
 Recently, he finished his Master in Administration in Migration, Superdiversity and Policy.